Rory-Mac/personal-website/_posts/2023-07-23-Existential-Risk.markdown

 narratives are sequential and stack atop one another.
 Returning to our initial consideration of existential risk, we can imagine such as a punishing narrative that requires collective rather than individual action to overcome.
 The individual can broadcast their concern through the peer-to-peer network that is the human collective, assuming the majority of people share or are receptive to the same concern.
 The individual may feel a sense of despair watching these broadcasts propagate, simmer and die.
-Its necessary for the individual to act as an existence proof, to not only broadcast (which is also of benefit) but to take the set of actions that minimise the threat they perceive, in any small way they can.
+It is necessary for the individual to act as an existence proof, to not only broadcast (which is also of benefit) but to take the set of actions that minimise the threat they perceive, in any small way they can.
 If we conclude that rationality and diplomacy are key measures against nuclear existential risk, then we can strive to be diplomatic and rational in our own worlds and in our own relationships, to influence the social fabric in small, imperceptible ways that will propagate slowly but surely through from the local environment of approximately 150 individuals<sup>31</sup> to the global